overlookmotel/sequelize-hierarchy/README.md

   * `folder.hasMany(folder, {as: 'children', foreignKey: 'parentId'})`
   * `folder.belongsToMany(folder, {as: 'descendents', foreignKey: 'ancestorId', through: folderAncestor})`
   * `folder.belongsToMany(folder, {as: 'ancestors', foreignKey: 'folderId', through: folderAncestor})`
-* Creates hooks into standard Sequelize methods (create, update, destroy etc) to automatically update the ancestry table and `hierarchyLevel` field as details in the folder table change
+* Creates hooks into standard Sequelize methods (create, update, destroy, bulkCreate etc) to automatically update the ancestry table and `hierarchyLevel` field as details in the folder table change
 * Creates hooks into Sequelize's `Model#find()` and `Model#findAll()` methods so that hierarchies can be returned as javascript object tree structures

 The column and table names etc can be modified by passing options to `.isHierarchy()`.
 See below for details.